Generic Name: acetylcysteine (inhalation) (a SEET il SIS teen)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use acetylcysteine inhalation if you are allergic to it.

-To make sure this medicine is safe for you, tell your doctor if you have asthma.
+To make sure acetylcysteine is safe for you, tell your doctor if you have asthma.

 FDA pregnancy category B. Acetylcysteine inhalation is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether acetylcysteine inhalation passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.